bright/new-www/content/blog/delivering-patient-engagement-platform.md

 ## First, be empathic

 Don't scroll down, because you feel it's obvious.
 Is it, though?
 Do you treat your current or future app users merely as clients?
 This mindset might be suitable for retail, fintech, or other sectors, but not in digital health.
 HealthTech businesses must be strongly founded on a mission; otherwise, they probably won't survive.
 Your users aren't just users.
-They are real people with real-life struggles, often forced to manage chronic diseases all their lives.
-If you don’t try to understand your users’ experience, you won’t build a product that will be appealing to them.
+They are real people with real-life struggles, often forced to manage chronic diseases all their lives. **If you don’t try to understand your users’ experience, you won’t build a product that will be appealing to them**.

 <EbookDynamic sectionTitle='face scalability challenges upfront' ebookName='Scale-Your-Healthtech-Solution-Successfully.pdf' ebookDescription={'Discover how to use tech and data to drive your company\'s growth.'} ebookImage='/images/healthtech_guide_cover.png' ebookAlt='guide cover' />

 ## Start from workshops to scrutinize your idea and target groups

 You might have an idea for an eHealth solution, but that's not even the first step to succeeding in healthcare software development.
-You should attend product discovery workshops that will help you understand your potential customers.
+You should attend **product discovery workshops that will help you understand your potential customers**.

 Learn more about [product discovery workshops](/our-areas/product-workshops/).

 ## Validate your idea and business approach with an MVP

-A Minimum Viable Product (MVP) is the most efficient way to validate your idea.
+**A Minimum Viable Product (MVP) is the most efficient way to validate your idea**.
 In a cost-effective and timely manner, you can launch the first version of your product with key features to receive vital feedback from end-users.

 Before the launch, you should set up analytics metrics to measure your goals.
 Check out our MVP success metrics cheat sheet: